 The selected remedy for the SAR is no further action for soil and groundwater.
-Following the implementation of the two IRAs, the residual level of metals (antimony, copper, and lead) contamination in the soil does not exceed standards or guidance values.
+Following the implementation of the two removal actions taken by the Air Force, the residual level of metals (antimony, copper, and lead) contamination in the soil does not exceed standards or guidance values.
 Since residual levels of contaminants in the soil are limited in their extent and do not pose a risk for continued groundwater contamination, the soil is not considered to be a current or potential threat to the public or the environment.

-No volatile organic compounds (VOCs) or semi-volatile organic compounds (SVOCs) were detected in samples from the SAR to exceed the New York State (NYS) Class GA groundwater standards or NYS groundwater guidance values during the closure evaluation/investigation.
+No volatile organic compounds (VOCs) or semi-volatile organic compounds (SVOCs) were detected in samples obtained at the SAR which exceed the New York State (NYS) Class GA groundwater standards or NYS groundwater guidance values during the closure evaluation/investigation.
 Confirmatory soil sampling also verified that the remaining soil on-site is below the preliminary remediation goals (PRGs) established as screening levels.